webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ### Why doesn't Knip analyze workspaces in isolation by default?

-Knip creates TypeScript programs to create a dependency graph and traverse the AST.
+Knip creates TypeScript programs to create a module graph and traverse file ASTs.
 In a monorepo, it would make a lot of sense to create one program per workspace.
 However, memory usage (and duration) goes through the roof quickly when one program per workspace is created, sometimes even crashing Node.js.
-That's why Knip shares a single program for workspaces if their configuration allows it.
+That's why Knip shares the files of multiple workspaces in a single program if their configuration allows it.
 This optimization is enabled by default, while it also allows the module resolver (one per program) to do some more caching.

-This can be disabled using the `--isolate-workspaces` flag, but is rarely necessary in practice.
+This can be disabled using the `--isolate-workspaces` flag (rarely necessary in practice).

-Also see [workspace sharing][3] (and [Slim down to speed up][4] for full history).
+Also see [workspace sharing][5] (and [Slim down to speed up][6] for full history).

 ### Why doesn't Knip just use `ts.findReferences`?

 TypeScript has a very good "Find references" feature, that you might be using in your IDE as well.
 Yet at scale this becomes too slow.
-That's why Knip builds up its own module graph to look up export usage a lot faster.
+That's why Knip builds up its own module graph to look up export usages.
+The added benefit is that this comprehensive graph is serializable (and thus cacheable) and potentially usable for other tools to build upon as well.

-Knip does use `ts.findReferences` to find references to class members (i.e. when `classMembers` is enabled).
+Knip does use `ts.findReferences` to find references to class members (i.e. when the issue type `classMembers` is included).
+In case analysis of exports requires type information of external dependencies, the [`--include-libs ` flag][1] will trigger the same.

 ### Why can't I use path aliases to reference other workspaces?